Trusted WordPress tutorials, when you need them most.

 23. Run wp()

-WordPress now calls the wp() function, which is located in wp-includes/functions.php file.
+WordPress now calls the wp() function, which is located in the wp-includes/functions.php file.
 It sets up the WordPress query globals $wp, $wp_query, $wp_the_query, and then calls $wp->main.

 24. Parse Request